Pandaqi/Pandaqi-Studio/pandaqi-studio/content/swiftsmash-saga/tap/point-a-pile/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Point-a-Pile"
-headerTitle: "Point at the pile of juicy cards that you want.
+blurb: "Point at the pile of juicy cards that you want.
 Live with the consequences."
 weightProject: 30

-color: "purple"

 downloadLink: "https://drive.google.com/drive/folders/1g2lnFUYucTaO0Iy8ooPXnp9PALr6R5w7"